How to Make an Envelope?

 2. Use Stunning and Gorgeous Colors

-A recent study suggests that 69 percent of customers open an envelope because they are most likely adorned by the color and the creative presentation of the envelope.
+A recent study suggests that 69 percent of customers open an envelope because they are most likely adorned by the color and the presentation of the creative and yet simple envelope.
 Thus, it is important that when you design an envelope, make sure it captures your customer's attention, which leads to effective brand promotion.

 3. Make It Special